matomo-org/developer-documentation/docs/getting-started-part-1.md

 ### Enable Development mode

 After installing Piwik, we're going to change some of Piwik's INI configuration to make development easier and to make sure all changes take affect immediately.
 Piwik comes with a handy command-line tool that will do this work for you.
-In the root directory of your Piwik install, run the following command to enable the development mode:
+In the root directory of your Piwik install, run the following command to enable development mode:

     ./console development:enable